Read This First

 Prompt 3: Could there be a bimodal or trimodal distribution curve hidden in the data in this case?
 If so, what might be the likely factors behind this atypical curve?

-The central claim is this: In the context of exploring the relationship between intelligence and political beliefs, the possibility of encountering a bimodal or trimodal distribution in the data is intriguing and plausible.
+In plain terms: In the context of exploring the relationship between intelligence and political beliefs, the possibility of encountering a bimodal or trimodal distribution in the data is intriguing and plausible.

 Bimodal Distribution in Political Beliefs